 Seeing a bird flying into a window is a terrible thing to witness, usually prompting a quick Google search on why and how to keep birds from repeating this action.

 Once you’ve made sure the bird is okay, the race is on to find out why birds keep flying into the windows at your house or office.
 No, there isn’t an underlying meaning behind it or a bad omen.
-It really boils down to a little bit of bird biology and some common sense.
+It boils down to a little bit of bird biology and some common sense.

 In this blog we cover the following topics related to bird window strikes: